zhenyuliu-hunnu/astro-theme-retypeset/src/content/posts/guides/Theme Guide-en.md

 abbrlink: theme-guide
 ---

 Retypeset is a static blog theme based on the [Astro](https://astro.build/) framework.
-This guide covers the theme configuration, how to create new posts, and additional configuration options.
+This guide introduces theme configuration and how to create new articles, helping you quickly set up your personal blog.

 ## Theme Configuration

-Modify the theme configuration file [src/config.ts](https://github.com/radishzzz/astro-theme-retypeset/blob/master/src/config.ts) to customize your blog.
+Customize your blog through the configuration file [src/config.ts](https://github.com/radishzzz/astro-theme-retypeset/blob/master/src/config.ts).

 ### Site Information